bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ## Lite Client Verification Overview

 When the client needs external data, they will come to the oracle.
 In our case, they will come to the Bandchain and make a request transaction.
 After that, the oracle mechanic behind will gather the result for the request, which will be stored persistently in the chain's state.
-Once the client saw the oracle result, they proceed to verify that the result actually comes from BandChain.
+Once the client saw the oracle result, they proceed to verify that the result actually comes from Bandchain.
 They do this by gathering a Bandchain's block with enough `signatures` and relaying that block to the `Bridge`.
 If block relaying was successful, they could verify their result using a Merkle proof-like scheme.
-This process aims to ensure that the data received is part of BandChain's state and is signed by a sufficient number of BandChain's block validators.
+This process aims to ensure that the data received is part of Bandchain's state and is signed by a sufficient number of Bandchain's block validators.

 The signatures were created by validators signing the message on [Tendermint](https://github.com/tendermint/tendermint/tree/v0.34.x) called [CanonicalVote](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/core/data_structures.md#canonicalvote).
 The [CanonicalVote](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/core/data_structures.md#canonicalvote) is composed of six fields.
 Some of those fields have their sub-fields containing the block hash.
 The diagram below help explain the [CanonicalVote](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/core/data_structures.md#canonicalvote) message by expanding its struct, which includes the structs of the internal fields as well.